Decorating my home is one of my favorite things to do. Enjoy this post full of thrifty Easter decor ideas.

 I kept the mantel really simple.
 I usually load it up with decor, but not this year.

-I bought the framed print many years ago at a tag sale and it usually hangs in our powder room, but the colors worked so well that I moved it.
+I bought the framed print many years ago at a tag sale and it usually hangs in my powder room, but the colors worked so well that I moved it.

 The little “Easter houses” are from a campaign I did years ago.